Top

 Cinque Terre is a group of five municipalities located on the coast of the Levantine Riviera.
 The name translates into French as "les 5 terres".
 It includes the villages of Monterosso al Mare, Vernazza, Corniglia, Manarola and Riomaggiore.

-Despite the rocky, rugged landscape, the roads are now well equipped for tourists.
-You can organise your stay in Cinque Terre with an expert agency, which will book the routes for you, hotels and/or guides for you.
+Despite the rocky and rugged landscape, the roads are now well developed for tourists.
+You can organise your stay in Cinque Terre with an expert agency that will book the routes, hotels and/or guides for you.

 2. How and when to go to Cinque Terre?

-Before you go to Cinque Terre, you can consult the map of the area to get a clearer idea.
-You will see, for example, that the National Park Cinque Terre is located on a part of the Riviera del Levant.
-It is located in the province of La Spezia in Liguria.
-It is close to the city of Genoa that are next to the 5 Terre.
+Before travelling to Cinque Terre, you can take a look at the map of the region to get a clearer idea.
+You'll see, for example, that the Cinque Terre National Park is located on part of the Riviera del Levant.
+It is in the province of La Spezia in Liguria.
+The Cinque Terre are located next to the city of Genoa.

-If you are travelling by aircraftFrom the airport of Genoa, Pisa or Florence, your departure point will be the airport of Genoa, Pisa or Florence.
-For the first two, allow 1.5 hours for the journey, and 2 hours for the third.
-The excursions in the Cinque Terre start in Spezia or in Levanto where many buses are waiting for you.
+If you are travelling by aircraftFrom Genoa, Pisa or Florence airports.
+For the first 2, allow 1? hours for the journey, and 2 hours for the third.
+Excursions to the Cinque Terre start in Spezia or Levanto, where there are plenty of buses waiting for you.

-If you are travelling by car, the departure points are Pisa or Genoa, which are about 1.5 hours from the Cinque Terre Park.
-In order to avoid parking congestion, an anti-car policy has been instituted in the National Park.
-Therefore, avoid going to small villages with your vehicle.
-You can leave your car in a car park in La Spezia or Levanto.
+If you're travelling by car, the best starting points are Pisa or Genoa, which are about 1 hour 30 minutes from the Cinque Terre Park.
+To avoid parking congestion, a no-car policy has been introduced in the National Park.
+So don't take your car into the small villages.
+You can leave your vehicle in a car park in La Spezia or Levanto.

 If you prefer the train, there are 23 trains a day, between 5am and 11pm from Genoa.
 They stop at Cinque Terre where a regional train runs about every 30 minutes.

-You can choose to make a hiking once in La Spezia or Levanto through well-marked paths.
+You can choose to hike once in La Spezia or Levanto along well-marked paths.
 Or take a path that is accessible to bicycles.

-Once you have reached La Spezia or Levanto, you can continue your visit by boat or by kayak.
-You can also use a local agency.
+Once you have reached La Spezia or Levanto, you can continue your visit by boat or kayak.
+Alternatively, you can hire a local agency.

 It is best to visit Cinque Terre between May and October, as temperatures generally exceed 20° during the day.
 This way you can enjoy the mild Mediterranean climate.
 However, the landscapes are more beautiful in July and August.